Arithmetic subsequences in a random ordering of an additive set

-we approach the inner summation by considering each set $\C_{Sm}$ separately.
+we approach the inner summation by considering each set $\C_{Sm}(k)$ separately.
 Assuming both $S$ and $T$ are $k$-term arithmetic progressions, for $1\leq m\leq k$, we note that if $T$ and $S$ both contain $m$ elements, then those $m$ elements must form a subprogression of both $T$ and $S$.
-There are no more than $k^2$ ways to form a subprogression of length $m$ in $S$, and symmetrically the same can be said for $T$, so there are no more than $k^4$ possibilities for $T$ no matter the choice of $m$.
-For each of these choices, the progression $T$ is completely determined by the step size, and there are no more than $k$ choices for this.
-So there are at most $k^5$ progressions in $\C_{Sm}$, for positive $m$.
+There are no more than $k^2$ ways to form a subprogression of length $m$ in $S$, since there are $k$ choices for the first element of the subprogression and $\leq k$ choices for the second element; these two choices determine the subprogression entirely.
+Now, given a specific subprogression $R$ of length $m$, we count the number of possibilities for $T$.
+The first element of $R$ is the $j$th element of $T$ for some $1\leq j\leq k$, so there are no more than $k$ possibilities for its position in $T$.
+There are also $\leq k$ choices for the second element of $R$, and after this, $T$ is completely defined.
+Thus $|\C_{Sm}(k)| \leq k^4$ for all $1\leq m\leq k$.
 (This is a substantial overcount for $m>1$; when $m=k$ there is in fact only one possibility for $T$.)
-Next, we consider the set $\C_{S0}$, which has size ${|A| - k\choose k}$.
-This is the set of all sequences that have no elements in common with $S$.
-Each of these subsequences is a progression with probability no more than $P_n(k)(|A| - 2k)!/(|A| - k)!$, so the expected number of progressions among these subsequences is at most $P_n(k)/k!$.
+Next, we consider the set $\C_{S0}(k)$ of all sequences that have no elements in common with $S$, which has size ${|A_n| - k\choose k}$.
+Each of these subsequences is a progression with probability no more than

+so the expected number of progressions among these subsequences is at most $P_n(k)/k!$.
 Putting these facts together, we find that